Jhn-git/Layerbeacon/README.md

 ## Installation

-1. Download Layerbounce from CurseForge.
+1. Download Layerbeacon from CurseForge.
 2. Extract or move the addon folder into your WoW AddOns directory:
    ```
    ...\World of Warcraft\_classic_era_\Interface\AddOns\